JacksonDagger/wreck-beach-exercise/README.md

 **What is the maximum amount of stamina you can be left with when you complete the climb?** You can skip any of the stairs using a big step or a jump.
 A big step or a jump past the last stair will get you to the road, which is your destination.

-To answer this question, implement the method **maxStamina** that takes as input the array **stair** and the initial stamina level **stamina**.
+To answer this question, implement the function **wreckMain** that takes as input the list **stair** and the initial stamina level **stamina**.
 If it is not possible to reach the top with positive stamina, throw an `InsufficientStaminaException`.